EPF Interest 2025-26: 8.25% Credited to Your Account

 Under Paragraph 60 of the EPF Scheme, 1952, EPF interest is calculated on the monthly running balance in each member’s account and compounded annually.
 Contributions made in April 2025 earn interest for all 12 months of FY2025-26; contributions made in March 2026 earn interest for one month.
 The earlier and more consistently your employer files monthly contributions, the more months of interest your balance accumulates.

-The passbook update lag that subscribers see right now — where no FY2025-26 interest line appears — is an administrative sequencing issue.
-The annual credit exercise has not begun because the Ministry notification has not been issued.
-It does not reflect any reduction in the interest you will receive.
-Once the gazette is published and EPFO begins the credit run, the full amount calculated on your monthly running balances from April 2025 to March 2026 will be posted in one credit entry.
+The passbook lag that subscribers saw earlier this year — where no FY2025-26 interest line appeared — was an administrative sequencing issue, not a reduction in the interest owed.
+Once EPFO ran the credit exercise after the 1 July notification, the full amount calculated on your monthly running balances from April 2025 to March 2026 was posted in a single credit entry.

 Editor’s Analysis